 Human flight has only existed for a few generations, yet the historic record is filled with strange and unexplained aerial phenomenon.
-Certainly, some can be dismissed as natural events, such as a passing comet or solar eclipse; others are more enigmatic.
+Certainly, some can be dismissed as natural events, such as a passing comet or a solar eclipse, others are more enigmatic.
 Consider the 1561 Nuremberg Celestial Phenomenon.

-It certainly sounds like they are describing modern aerial combat, of which there were apparent casualties.
-Some skeptics have suggested that what they most likely witnessed was a “sun dog”, a kind of optical solar phenomenon.
+It certainly sounds like they are describing modern aerial combat, and there apparently were casualties.
+Some skeptics have suggested that what they most likely witnessed was a “sun dog,” a kind of optical solar phenomenon.
 Though, considering the detail described in the event, that hardly seems likely.

 Interestingly, this is not a unique event.
-A similar event occurred on Good Friday of 1554, which was described as “Knights” fighting in the sky.
-Another series of events occurred in July of 1566, in Basel Switzerland.
-They were recorded on a broadsheet, like the Nuremberg event with a very similar narrative.
+A similar event occurred on Good Friday, 1554, which was described as “Knights” fighting in the sky.
+Another series of events occurred in July of 1566, in Basel, Switzerland.
+They were recorded on a broadsheet, like the Nuremberg event, with a very similar narrative.

-Skeptics take the position that our ancestors were idiots and that these were mere natural phenomenon, mistaken for something fantastical.
+Skeptics take the position that our ancestors were idiots and that these were mere natural phenomenon mistaken for something fantastical.
 Conversely, ancient astronaut theorists present it as proof positive of extra-terrestrial visitation.
 Historically, man has tended to explain the unexplainable through the lens of the time in which they live.
 Whether it be fairies, dragons, gods, or flying saucers, human interpretation of the unknown is constantly evolving.
-Something was in the sky that day, that much is certain, even if we are no closer to understanding exactly what.
+Something was in the sky that day, that much is certain, even if we are no closer to understanding exactly what it was.